 This is the course page for the parallel processing unit of the “Computational Economics Boot Camp.”
-This “camp” consists of two courses, three credits each: Math 513R and Econ 413R.
+This “camp” consisted of two courses, three credits each: Math 513R and Econ 413R, taught in 2013.

 Welcome to the “Computational Economics Bootcamp” section on parallel programming!
 Below I have included outcome objectives, assignments & labs, class video lectures, and reference material.